-A remote backroad from Ridgeway to Telluride, Last Dollar Road is the perfect choice for the adventure seeker.
+A remote backroad from Ridgway to Telluride, Last Dollar Road is the perfect choice for the adventure seeker.
 It peaks at 10,600 feet, on its bumpy, narrow, dirt route through the majestic San Juan Mountains.

 The drive takes between two and three hours, and can be impassable when wet (so avoid if rain is forecasted).
 A 2WD drive vehicle with high clearance would be okay if it’s dry.
 It’s also open to unlicensed vehicles, so bring an ATV or dirt bike if you got one.